Installation#

 mp++ has the following dependencies:

-the GMP library, mandatory (GMP 5 and later versions are supported, the MPIR fork of GMP can also be used);
+the GMP library, mandatory (GMP 5 and later versions are supported);

 the GNU MPFR multiprecision floating-point library, optional, used in the implementation of the